seanbyrne88/RustPlugins/src/RustPlugins/RustNotifications/README.md

 - NotificationCooldownInSeconds: Time to wait between base attacked notifications.
 This is on a per player basis.
 Meaning if two players have their bases attacked inside the cooldown period, they will both receive messages.

+ServerConfig is more limited right now as there already plugins out there to notify the server when a player connects/disconnects.

 # Language Files
 To configure the messages displayed there is a folder called lang in which the default `RustNotifications.en.json` langauge file will be created.
 The notifications configured in this fill are: